bikashtudu/DBISProject/README.md

 Course: CS 257

 # Developed By
-Bikash Kumar Tudu
+#Bikash Kumar Tudu
-Piyush Kalkute
+#Piyush Kalkute

+Database Setting can be change at src/mainlibrary/DB.class